Match & Replace feature allows you to define match & replace rules. These rules can be used to modify requests as they pass through the proxy.

-To create a Match & Replace rule, click on the "More options" icon of the collection where you want to create the rule and select the option "Create rule."
++ icon of the collection where you want to create the rule or

 When creating a new rule, you can update the following fields:

-- Search term: The term to search for in the defined part of the request.
+Search term: The term to search for in the defined part of the request or response.

-When you're done updating your rule, you can use the right-side panes to test your rule against a mock request/response.
+When you're done updating your rule, you can use the bottom panes to test your rule against a mock request/response.

 You can enable or disable individual rules by clicking on the checkbox next to each rule in the tree view.

-It's important to note that the order of the rules in the "Active rules" section determines the order in which they will be applied to the requests.
+The order of the rules in the "Active rules" section determines the order in which they will be applied to the requests and responses.